 For these reasons, most if not all major scientific organizations encourage healthy adults to adapt a style of eating like that of the Mediterranean diet for prevention of major chronic diseases.

 - Eating primarily plant-based foods, such as fruits and vegetables, whole grains, legumes and nuts

-- Replacing butter with healthy fats, such as olive oil
+- Replacing butter with healthy fats such as olive oil and canola oil

 - Using herbs and spices instead of salt to flavor foods

 - Limiting red meat to no more than a few times a month